 - A Japanese guide for Final Fantasy IV (Final Fantasy IV Settei Shiryou Hen, for those curious) states that the Blue Planet is the same world as that of Final Fantasy II, only 100 years later.
 It also states that the Deathbringer that King Fabul gives to Cecil was left to him by Leon from II, who then renounced his status as a Dark Knight to become a priest (as a parallel to Cecil's own class change from Dark Knight to Paladin).
 However, this is possibly shot down again in The After Years, which reverts the whole "Kain being Ricard's son" thing back to a Retroactive Legacy Mythology Gag; there, Kain says that he was roughly the same age as Ceodore (17) when he heard news of his father's death against an evil empire, while the Kain seen in II is a young boy (not to mention that a difference of 100 years makes it difficult for the 21-year-old Kain to be the son of the already middle-aged Ricard).

 - Final Fantasy XIII was the first game in the series to be envisioned with other games (Final Fantasy Type-0 for example) sharing a continuity in mind, although from the get-go that "continuity" was outlined as a theme involving crystals steeped in mythology and nothing else, for the most part.
-While it eventually gained direct sequels, Final Fantasy XIII-2 and the upcoming Lightning Returns: Final Fantasy XIII, the original vision changed quite a lot over the years, with Type-0, originally sharing the XIII title as Agito XIII, renamed before its release, and with the third game—the very well-anticipated Versus XIII—announced way back in 2006 along with the other two changing into a large, separate verse so much that it's finally been renamed Final Fantasy XV.
+While it eventually gained direct sequels, Final Fantasy XIII-2 and Lightning Returns: Final Fantasy XIII, the original vision changed quite a lot over the years, with Type-0, originally sharing the XIII title as Agito XIII, renamed before its release, and with the third game—the very well-anticipated Versus XIII—announced way back in 2006 along with the other two changing into a large, separate verse so much that it's finally been renamed Final Fantasy XV.
 The end of the E3 trailer that announced this even implies that, as "a world in the Versus epic" (quote), Noctis will have his own saga in Fabula Nova Crystallis (its title can be faintly seen at the beginning of the trailer), as Lightning has had.

 - There are only two continuities in the Tales series, non-canonical crossovers Tales of the World notwithstanding.
 The first is the "Aselia" timeline, encompassing two Symphonia games and Phantasia.
 All of them have different protagonists (the Symphonia sequel has a different protagonist, and both are set around 4000 years before Phantasia).
 The second is the Destiny timeline, the second game being about the son of the heroes of the first.
 In all cases, no Bag of Spilling is invoked.